Nonprofit Marketing Trends for 2023

 The world of marketing, particularly digital marketing, is always changing.
 As you build the budget and promotional strategy for your nonprofit organization, you need to plan as much as you can.

 That’s easier said than done, especially in an environment as volatile as this.
-As with so many other industries, COVID-19 has turned the nonprofit sector on its head.
-That adds to the already rapid change of pace in online marketing to make predicting this coming year more challenging and complex than ever.
+As with so many other industries, COVID-19 turned the nonprofit sector on its head and inflation and the threat of recession have kept it from reaching a new equilibrium.
+Add that to the already rapid change of pace in online marketing and predicting what’s next on the horizon becomes more complex and challenging than ever.

-We’ll give it our best anyway.
-Below are our top 10 nonprofit marketing trends and predictions for nonprofit marketing in 2023, all based on both external research and our own experience in the field.
+We’ll give it our best anyway!
+Below are the top 10 trends for nonprofit marketing in 2024, all based on both external research and our own experience in the field.
 Let’s dive in.

 Speaking of Gen Z: with new audiences come new marketing channels that are important to leverage.
 Yes, your website remains your centerpiece online, and Facebook remains an important part of your mix.
 But what about going beyond those channels?